ibm-cloud-docs/vmwaresolutions/archiref/kmip/design.md

 VMware implements this same concept for its keys.
 KMIP for VMware provides a key to VMware upon request.
 In turn, VMware uses this key as a KEK to wrap or encrypt the final keys that are used to encrypt your vSAN disk drives or VM disks.
 These final keys are called data encryption keys (DEKs).

-So we end up with the following chain of encryption:
+So you end up with the following chain of encryption:
 * Customer root key (CRK) stored permanently in IBM Key Protect or Hyper Protect Crypto Services.
 * Key encrypting key (KEK) generated by KMIP for VMware and provided to vCenter Server and to the ESXi hosts in your instance.
 * Data encrypting key (DEK) generated by VMware and stored alongside the vSAN disk or VM disk.